 Current Students & Testing

-Most testing is proctored remotely, rather than in-person.
-If you would like to reserve a quiet space to test, you have several options.
+On occasion, tests may be proctored remotely rather than in-person.
+If you would like to reserve a quiet space to test in these scenarios, you have several options.
 They are as follows:

 - Contact Brittany York to see if a private testing space is available at the college.